 The attack was unprovoked and you don't know the animal (rabies must be ruled out)

 Are bitten by a domestic cat or a wild animal, such as a skunk, raccoon, or bat

-Do not have a spleen or have a suppressed immune system
+Do not have a spleen or have a weak immune system

 The wound will be carefully cleaned and inspected.

-Although not common, infection can occur, especially if you have a cat bite, deep wound, or weakened immune system.
+Although not common, infection can occur, especially if you have a cat bite, deep wound, or weak immune system.
 You may be given antibiotics to help prevent this.

 You may be given a tetanus shot if you haven't had one in the past 5 years.
 If rabies is a concern, you may be given shots to protect you.